 BÅRTÄCKE - PALL OR MORTCLOTH.
 This is a cloth draped over the coffin.
 It usually covers the entire coffin, but some palls/ mortcloths are smaller.
 It is used instead of coffin decoration.
-The parish can provide a pall, but relatives of the deceased may also use a cloth of their own.

-BÄRARE - COFFIN BEARERS OR PALLBEAR-ERS are required to move the coffin during a funeral ceremony.
-If the funeral service is concluded outside in the cemetery, the carrying of the coffin in a procession to the graveside is included as part of the service and is covered by the church fee, so it is free of charge for Church of Sweden members.
+The parish can provide a pall, but relatives of the deceased may also use a cloth of their own are required to move the coffin during a funeral ceremony.
+If the funeral service is concluded outside in the cemetery, the carrying of the coffin in a procession to the graveside is included as part of the service and is covered by the church fee, so it is free of charge for members of the Church of Sweden.
 In other cases, the estate of the deceased may have to pay a fee.
 See page 12.